Richard Nelson (playwright): The Apple Family plays

 From 2010 to 2013, Nelson wrote and directed four plays centered around the Apple Family, a fictional household set in Rhinebeck, New York with each play focused on either an election or a significant historical anniversary.
 The main characters are three adult sisters, Barbara, Marian and Jane – called a "Chekhovian family pod" by the Variety reviewer.

 The first play in the series, That Hopey Changey Thing, focused on the 2010 midterm elections and opened on election night, November 2, 2010.
 The second play, Sweet and Sad (2011), depicts the family on the tenth anniversary of the September 11 attacks.
 The third play, Sorry, opened on November 6, 2012, and takes place during the 2012 presidential election.
 The final play, Regular Singing (2013), is set on the 50th anniversary of the JFK assassination.
 Each play debuted off-Broadway at The Public Theater, featuring essentially the same cast members in each subsequent production.
 With the opening of Regular Singing in 2013, the Public Theater presented the entire series in repertory.

 The cast of That Hopey Changey Thing, Sweet and Sad, and Sorry featured Jon DeVries as Benjamin Apple, Maryann Plunkett as Barbara Apple, Jay O. Sanders as Richard Apple, Shuler Hensley as Tim Andrews, Laila Robins as Marian Apple Platt and J. Smith-Cameron as Jane Apple Halls.
 The cast of Regular Singing included the first three casts with the exceptions of Steven Kunken as Tim Andrews and Sally Murphy as Jane Apple Halls.

 On April 29, 2020, the Public live-streamed a new Apple Family play, What Do We Need to Talk About?.
 Again directed by Nelson, it reunited the cast from Regular Singing.
 The characters, now seven years older, meet by video during the COVID-19 pandemic.

+On October 25th, 2026, the new play We'll See featuring the Apple Family premiered at The Pulic Theater.
+This marked the family's first appearance onstage in over a deade, and features the family watching the results of the 2026 midterm elections.